 For safety reasons, all parts are glued together and secured with wooden 1/8 inch or ¼ inch dowels.
 No nails or screws are used.

 I also personalize each train by using RUB ON, DRY TRANSFER LETTERS.
 I layout the name of the child on side of the boiler and transfer each letter to the wood.
 I burnish the name before applying the first coat of finish as per the letters directions.

 OD-100 OIL DRUM

 We have some very generous customers who use their talents to make others happy!

 Take a look at what they make and how they give joy to others!

 We would like you to meet our customer, Clyde Fogle.
 Clyde makes thousands of toys for Operation Christmas Child.

 If you have ever packed a box for this organization, you might know how Clyde feels to help make so many children happy at Christmas!
 Please follow this link from Samaritan's Purse to meet Clyde:

-The group meets an average of twice a month.
+The group meets every Monday.
 They work from 8:30 to 11:30.
 Over the lunch hour they visit with each other and then get back to production.

 They have made small cars, small trucks, larger semis, airplanes, pickup trucks, boxes, whale-shaped crayon holders, puzzles and doll beds.
 With the help of The Annapolis Quilters Guild, bedding and quilts were made for each doll bed.